flowroute/flowroute-numbers-php/README.md

 	$response = $irc->createNewRoute('routeName','type','value');
 	print_r($response);

->**Important:** `$response` is a variable that can be assigned any name of you choose, and of any length; however, the name you choose you must use consistently in the method.
+>**Important:** `$response` is a variable that can be assigned any name of you choose, and of any length; however, the name you choose you must be used consistently within the PHP file.

 The method takes the following parameters: